11 Best Email Marketing Software Options for Small Businesses

 They offer both a monthly plan and a pay-as-you-go plan.
 The latter is ideal if you send email rarely.
 It works on a system of non-expiring email credits.
 Once you have bought them, you can use them as you see fit.

-One of the biggest benefits of using MailChimp is that you are almost guaranteed to get into your subscriber’s inboxes.
+One of the most significant benefits of using MailChimp is that you are almost guaranteed to get into your subscriber’s inboxes.
 MailChimp is a trusted brand; all major email providers know who they are.

 This should be a significant consideration considering that most subscribers use only one of four different ISPs in Gmail, Yahoo!, Hotmail/Outlook, and AOL.
 Gmail is the leader of the pack.
 If you are not getting inboxed by Gmail, your offers are as good as dead.